 The following is a summary of the relevant experience of each member of our Human Resources Committee.
 Each member of our Human Resources Committee has experience with the design, implementation and/or oversight of compensation programs within the financial services industry or other sectors.
 The Human Resources Committee draws upon this experience to make decisions on the suitability of Lifeco's compensation policies and practices.

-Mr. Claude Généreux is Executive Vice-President of Power and Power Financial and has been Chair of the Human Resources Committees of Lifeco and Canada Life since May, 2016, Putnam since June, 2016, Empower Retirement since July, 2016, and IGM, IG Wealth Management and Mackenzie Inc. since May, 2016.
-Prior to joining Power and Power Financial, Mr. Généreux spent 28 years at McKinsey where he held various leadership positions, including, Senior Partner on the Global Partner Evaluation and Election Committees.
+Mr. Claude Généreux is Executive Vice-President of Power and has been Chair of the Human Resources Committees of Lifeco and Canada Life since May, 2016, Putnam since June, 2016, Empower Retirement since July, 2016, and IGM, IG Wealth Management and Mackenzie Inc. since May, 2016.
+He was Executive Vice-President of Power Financial until March, 2020.
+Prior to joining Power, Mr. Généreux spent 28 years at McKinsey where he held various leadership positions, including, Senior Partner on the Global Partner Evaluation and Election Committees.
 He also led global advanced degree recruiting for more than five years and contributed to developing, in partnership with INSEAD, a global mini MBA training program for all non-MBA recruits.
-Mr. Généreux serves on the human resources committee of McGill University.
+Mr. Généreux serves on the Human Resources Committee of McGill University.

 Mr. Marcel R. Coutu is the former Chairman of Syncrude Canada Ltd. and is past President and Chief Executive Officer of Canadian Oil Sands Limited.
 During his tenure, he assisted in the design of their long-term incentive programs and served on their compensation committees for many years.
 Mr. Coutu has served as a member of the Human Resources Committees of Lifeco and Canada Life since May, 2009, of Power since May, 2012 and of Empower Retirement, Putnam, IGM, IG Wealth Management and Mackenzie Inc. since May, 2014.
-Mr. Coutu is also a member of the Brookfield Asset Management Inc. management resources and compensation committee and Enbridge Inc. human resources & compensation committee.
-He previously served on the pension committee of the Calgary Exhibition and Stampede board.
+Mr. Coutu is also a member of the Brookfield Asset Management Inc. Management Resources and Compensation Committee and Enbridge Inc. Human Resources & Compensation Committee.
+He previously served on the Pension Committee of the Calgary Exhibition and Stampede board.

-Mr. André Desmarais is Deputy Chairman of Power and Executive Co-Chairman of Power Financial.
-He has served on the Human Resources Committees of Lifeco, Canada Life and Empower Retirement since May, 2003, and Putnam since January, 2008.
-Mr. Desmarais also has been a member of the human resources committees of IGM and Mackenzie Inc. since they were established in April, 2003, and of IG Wealth Management since it was established in April, 2004.
-Mr. Desmarais has over 35 years experience in the financial services industry.
+Mr. André Desmarais is Deputy Chairman of Power and Power Financial.
+He also served as Executive Co-Chairman of Power Financial until 2020.
+Mr. Desmarais has served on the Human Resources Committees of Lifeco, Canada Life and Empower Retirement since May, 2003, and Putnam since January, 2008.
+He also has been a member of the Human Resources Committees of IGM and Mackenzie Inc. since they were established in April, 2003, and of IG Wealth Management since it was established in April, 2004.
+Mr. Desmarais has over 35 years' experience in the financial services industry.
 Since joining Power in 1983, he has held a number of senior executive positions with the Power group of companies and served on many boards of directors.